Adlington, Cheshire

 Adlington is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
-It is known as Eduluintune in the Domesday Book.
+It was known as Eduluintune in the Domesday Book.
 According to the 2001 census the civil parish had a population of 1,081 people across 401 households.
 There is a mixed, non-denominational primary school in the village.

-A railway station, located on the Manchester–Stoke-On-Trent line, is used mainly by commuters to Manchester and Stockport.

 History

 Adlington was a chapelry and township in Prestbury ancient parish.
-It became a separate civil parish in 1866, and had slight changes to its civil parish boundaries in 1936.
+It became a separate civil parish in 1866 and had slight changes to its civil parish boundaries in 1936.
 It was in Hamestan hundred, which later became Macclesfield Hundred and, later still, was assigned to be part of Macclesfield Poor Law Union and Rural Sanitary District.
 When Macclesfield Rural District council was established in 1894, Adlington became a civil parish within it.
-In 1974, local government re-organisation led to it becoming part of the Borough of Macclesfield, which in turn was succeeded by Cheshire East Council in 2009.
+In 1974, local government reorganisation led to it becoming part of the Borough of Macclesfield, which in turn was succeeded by Cheshire East Council in 2009.

 Adlington Hall, dating from at least the end of the 13th century, is located at the western end of the village.

 Adlington made the news in January 2008, when a delivery vehicle shed 18 tonnes of mango chutney onto the road through the village.
 A spokesman for F Swain and Sons, the company which owns the lorry, said: "It was just one of those things."

+Adlington was identified as a site for a potential new town in 2025.